 3. Make sure you aren't linked to someone with bad credit

-If you have a joint account with a partner, friend, or family member and their credit rating isn't the healthiest, this could be dragging your score down.
-If you think this is happening, take steps to close your joint accounts down.
+If you’re wondering why your credit score has gone down without you doing anything to affect it, check whether you have a joint account with a partner, friend, or family member.
+If their credit rating isn't the healthiest, this could be dragging your score down.
+It’s best to take steps to close your joint accounts down if you find this to be the case.

 4. Pay your bills on time